julienschmidt/httprouter/README.md

 A compressing dynamic trie (radix tree) structure is used for efficient matching.

 ## Features
 **Zero Garbage:** The matching and dispatching process generates zero bytes of garbage.
-In fact, the only heap allocations that are made, is by building the map containing the variables key-value pairs.
+In fact, the only heap allocations that are made, is by building the map containing the key-value pairs for variables.
 If the request path contains no variables, not a single heap allocation is necessary.

 **Best Performance:** [Benchmarks speak for themselves](https://github.com/julienschmidt/go-http-routing-benchmark).
 See below for technical details of the implementation.